 A dirt bike pipe guard is usually very easy to install and doesn’t usually require removing the exhaust pipe.
 In general, a pipe guard can be mounted on the head pipe with ring clamps or pipe bands that come with the pipe guard itself.
 So you don’t need to buy them separately.
 But just in case, make sure that this is the case also with the pipe guard you buy.

 Dirt bike pipe guards made of carbon fiber and composite materials are very light and they excel in strength and damage control.
 All in all, they offer a great protection against dents and harder hits.

-Pipe guards made of carbon fiber and composite materials are molded to fit perfectly on the head pipe.
+2 stroke pipe guards made of carbon fiber and composite materials are molded to fit perfectly on the head pipe covering the front and sides of the expansion chamber.
 They are mounted on the pipe with brackets and/or clamps that securely hold the pipe guard in place.

 In addition, they are quieter compared to the aluminum and steel pipe guards as they do not rattle against the steel or titanium pipe.

-If you have a 2-stroke, you may need to occasionally remove the carbon fiber pipe guard for cleaning.
-The reason for this is that sometimes sticks, small rocks and other debris work their way in between the head pipe and the pipe guard, which can cause scratching.
+If you have a 2 stroke, you may need to occasionally remove the carbon fiber 2 stroke pipe guard for cleaning.
+The reason for this is that sometimes sticks, small rocks, and other debris work their way in between the head pipe and the pipe guard, which can cause scratching and staining.